rcote98/LSN_exercise_delivery/README.md

 - Exercise 8: Variational Ground-State Optimization using the Metropolis algorithm.
 - Exercise 9: Developing a Genetic Algorithm for the Traveling Salesman Problem.
 - Exercise 10: Simmulated Annealing applied to the Traveling Salesman Problem.
-- Exercise 11: Application of simple Feedforward Neural Networks with Keras.
+- [FINAL] Exercise 11: Application of simple Feedforward Neural Networks with Keras.
 - [FINAL] Exercise 12: Image Recognition with Convolutional Neural Networks

 <p align="center">